 Generally, any software as a whole is made of several components.
-Component Testing deals with testing these components individually.
+Component Level Testing deals with testing these components individually.

 It’s one of most frequent black box testing types which is performed by QA Team.

 As per the below diagram, there will be a test strategy and test plan for component testing.
 Where each and every part of the software or application is considered individually.
-For each of this component a test scenario will be defined, which will be further brought down into a High Level Test Cases -> Low Level detailed Test Cases with Prerequisites.
+For each of this component a Test Scenario will be defined, which will be further brought down into a High Level Test Cases -> Low Level detailed Test Cases with Prerequisites.